 - For Android TVs, follow these steps on how to reset the TV to the original factory settings.

 The troubleshooting steps listed above should resolve the issue.
 If you have completed all of the steps and the issue still occurs, repair may be required.
-Begin the procedure to send your Sony product into a Sony facility to be repaired.
+Go to Product Repair.